Existence of moduli spaces for algebraic stacks

 We now provide some important classes of $\Theta$-reductive morphisms.

 \begin{prop} \qquad \begin{enumerate} \item An affine morphism of locally noetherian algebraic stacks is $\Theta$-reductive. \item Let $S$ be a locally noetherian scheme.
 Let $G \to S$ be a geometrically reductive and \'etale-locally embeddable group scheme (e.g. reductive) acting on a locally noetherian scheme $X$ affine over $S$.
-Then the morphism $[X/G] \to S$ is $\Theta$-reductive. \item A good moduli space $\cX \to X$, where $\cX$ is a locally noetherian algebraic stack with affine diagonal, is $\Theta$-reductive. \end{enumerate} \end{prop}
+Then the morphism $[X/G] \to S$ is $\Theta$-reductive. \item If $\cX$ is a locally reductive, locally noetherian algebraic stack with separated diagonal, then a locally noetherian\footnote{Unlike for good moduli spaces, $X$ is not guaranteed to be noetherian, and $\Theta$-reductivity is only defined for morphisms of locally noetherian stacks.} adequate moduli space $\cX \to X$ is $\Theta$-reductive. \end{enumerate} \end{prop}